LAWN BOWLING ETIQUETTE

 During the game please keep still when a bowler is about to deliver his bowl.
 Stand well back from the head, and do not talk or do anything that would distract your opponent.

-Please bear in mind that some people like to see the rink boundary markers and the center pin whilst playing so ensure that you are not obscuring them.
+Please bear in mind that some people like to see the rink boundary markers and the centre pin whilst playing so ensure that you are not obscuring them.

 On sunny days ensure that your shadow does not fall on the jack.